Melon-Oof/HostTierList/README.md

 - Single Thread Rating: it's a rating sourced from Passmark's website. **The higher the value, the better**.
 - Scalable Threads: The more ram you buy, the more cores you get too.
 Example: 4GB plan comes with 2 vCores, 8GB plan comes with 3 vCores
 - Dedicated Cores: as the name says, cores dedicated to you, so, other servers on the same node don't affect you.
+- GDPR compliant: Explicit statement compliance with GDPR from the Executives of the Company/Organization.
+(Even though every business doing sales with EU citizens __should__ be compliant)

 ### Emoji Definitions:
 - ❌ No/Doesn't Have